hamza-roujdami/clinic-scheduler-agent/README.md

 ### Simple Info Queries (→ RAG Agent only)
 ```
 What are your clinic hours?
-Do you accept Blue Cross insurance?
+Do you accept Daman insurance?
-I need to see a cardiologist who speaks Spanish
+I need to see a cardiologist who speaks Arabic
 What services do you offer?
-Where is your clinic located?
+Where is Cleveland Clinic Abu Dhabi located?
 ```

 ### Simple Booking Queries (→ Booking Agent only)